PREMIERE: Watch LÉON's Soulful New Music Video for "Liar"

-Swedish singer-songwriter LÉON is one to watch, with both a debut album and a stateside headline tour coming this year, plus a series of singles making waves online: Her debut solo track "Tired of Talking" topped Hype Machine and is at over 42 million Spotify streams so far.
+Swedish singer-songwriter LÉON is one to watch, with both a debut album and a stateside headline tour coming this year, plus a series of singles making waves online: Her debut solo track "Tired of Talking" topped Hype Machine and has racked up at over 42 million Spotify streams so far.
 LÉON's smoky vocals and soaring compositions cut right to the emotional core; she says she was influenced early on by the "heartache" she heard in Motown, soul, and jazz even as she began her musical education playing cello.

 Here, TIME premieres her new music video for "Liar," an aching ode to the grey areas in a love story: "If it's love, it is rough / Why am I not enough?"